Events

 • Each user will become part of a system that knows his every move.

-MiCA and ESMA reforms are not the end of cryptocurrencies' evolution.
-It's the end of their revolution.
+MiCA and the ESMA reforms do not mark the end of the evolution of cryptocurrencies.
+They mark the end of their revolution.

-Instead of a free market for digital assets, a system is being born where user privacy and autonomy are a luxury - not a right.
+Instead of a free market for digital assets, a system is emerging in which user security and autonomy are a luxury—not a right.

 Other blogs